RinkiIgtechso/reacteslinthuskyprettier/README.md

 }
 ````

-These configurations in the Prettier file help standardize the code formatting across the project, ensuring consistency and readability.Including these rules in your Prettier config ensures a consistent coding style, avoids common formatting pitfalls, and simplifies collaboration in larger teams.
+These configurations in the Prettier file help standardize the code formatting across the project, ensuring consistency and readability.
+Including these rules in your Prettier config ensures a consistent coding style, avoids common formatting pitfalls, and simplifies collaboration in larger teams.

 - `` npm install --save-dev husky lint-staged ``
 - `` npx husky init ``
 - `` node --eval "fs.writeFileSync('.husky/pre-commit','npx lint-staged\n')" ``

-We have set up React TypeScript project with Vite and adding ESLint, Prettier, and Husky, and each tool serves a specific purpose in ensuring code quality, style consistency, and automated checks.
+We have set up the React TypeScript project with Vite and adding ESLint, Prettier, and Husky, and each tool serves a specific purpose in ensuring code quality, style consistency, and automated checks.

 ### How They Work Together:
 - ESLint checks for code quality and TypeScript errors.
 - Prettier ensures the code is consistently formatted.
-- Husky automates running these checks before commits to ensure code quality and formatting rules are followed by all developers, enforcing them before code is committed.
+- Husky automates running these checks before committing to ensuring code quality and formatting rules are followed by all developers, enforcing them before code is committed.

 ### Example Workflow: